All I Want for Christmas Is You (film)

-All I Want for Christmas Is You (also known as Mariah Carey's All I Want for Christmas Is You) is a 2017 American animated Christmas film based on the song by Mariah Carey and the book by Carey herself.
+All I Want for Christmas Is You (also known as Mariah Carey's All I Want for Christmas Is You) is a 2017 American animated Christmas film based on the song of the same name by Mariah Carey and the book by Carey herself.
 The film stars the voices of Mariah Carey, Breanna Yde, and Henry Winkler.

 Plot

 A young Mariah Carey has wanted a dog her entire life, but isn't allowed to have one due to her father's allergy and partly due to her mother's cleanliness.
 A few days before Christmas, her grandma takes her to the pet store and she sees a hypoallergenic poodle, who she names Princess and immediately falls in love with.
 She tries to convince her dad to let her have the dog for Christmas, to which he agrees, but only if she proves she's responsible enough to own one.

 He brings home a scruffy Jack Russell Terrier named Jack, who he says is owned by his brother Reggie.
 Jack proves to be more problematic than anticipated: He runs out of the house and refuses to come back in, but Mariah manages to lure him back inside with a steak.
 While she picks up his poop, Jack gets frightened by the gear she's wearing and pees in the hallway.
 When she tries to take him on a walk, he breaks loose of his leash, runs through the town park, and knocks over Mariah's principal.
 Mariah tries to convince her she's not his owner, but her principal scolds her for lying.
 At her choir concert, Jack barks along with the music so loudly he causes some snow on the pavilion to fall onto the choir members.
 When she tries to deliver some toys too a donation box, Jack refuses to let them go due to having grown an attachment to them.
 Mariah tries to yank him out and accidentally knocks over some Christmas decorations.

 While preparing for a dog show, Jack rips her Santa suit, causing her to have an emotional breakdown.
 Her sister helps her come up with a plan to borrow the suit off the Mrs. Claus animatronic from the yard of their neighbors, the Ingersols.
 Everything goes smoothly at the dog show until Jack vomits in front of everyone.